David E. Sessions

-I graduated in 2011, magna cum laude and University Honors, from Brigham Young University with a B.A. in History.
-I received my J.D. with honors from the George Washington University Law School in 2014.
-While at GW, I focused my coursework in the areas of federal taxation and trust and estate law.
+I graduated in 2011, magna cum laude with University Honors, from Brigham Young University with a B.A. in History and minor in classical Latin.
+I received my Juris Doctorate with honors from the George Washington University Law School in 2014.
+While at Gorge Washington, I focused my coursework in the areas of federal taxation and trust and estate law.
 I was a member of the Public Contract Law Journal, where my note about tax-delinquent federal contractors was published in the summer 2014 issue.
 During law school, I assisted low-income individuals prepare federal tax returns as part of the IRS Voluntary Income Tax Assistance Program.
 I am a member of the American Bar Association, Maryland State Bar Association, and the Anne Arundel County Bar Association.
+I am currently serving as Chair of the Estate and Trust Committee of the Anne Arundel County Bar Association.

 Brigham Young University, 2011

 George Washington University Law School, 2014

 Graduated with Honors

 American Bar Association